Got The Scoop On The Gardner Museum Art Heist? You Have 4 Days To Earn $10 Million

 A $1 million reward was later boosted to $5 million.
 And this year, the prize money was doubled, with a deadline of Dec.
 31.

-As the deadline approaches, museum spokeswoman Kathy Sharpless told CBS News the museum is "laser-focused" on that date.
+As the deadline approaches, museum spokeswoman Kathy Sharpless told CBS News the museum is watching that date.

 "Clearly there's a sense of urgency on our part," she said.
 "We want our paintings back."